maksimKorzh/vici/README.md

 # Shortcuts
-Most of the commands are working as shortcuts, e.g. while being in NORMAL mode press **i** to shortcut **i** command to enter INSERT mode, there are, however a few exceptions, they are listed below:
+Most of the commands are working as shortcuts, e.g. while being in NORMAL mode press **i** to switch to INSERT mode, there are, however a few exceptions, they are listed below:

                  ESC - enter the NORMAL mode
               : or / - execute command